Top 30 Most Common Psychological Interview Questions You Should Prepare For

 Example answer:

-Tell me about a time you had to work as part of a team.
+29. Tell me about a time you had to advocate for a client.

 How to answer: